danomatika/joyosc/README.md

 A Premake4 script and IDE files can be found in the prj folder.
 Premake4 can generate the IDE files from a given lua script.
 Download Premake4 from http://industriousone.com/premake.

-Make sure the externals are built by calling the prj/setupbuild script which runs configure and calls make in the externals dir.
+Make sure the external libraries are built by calling make in the `lib` directory.

 You can enable a debug build using:
 <pre>